dont-fund-this/jam/.considerate.thirds/what.md

   if you dont have enough you think about nothing else. if you have enough you never think about it

-if it wasnt for money, what would get you outta bed every day for years as needed, really lean into it. what would you, not ever really be done practicing.
+if it wasnt for money* what would get you outta bed every day for years as needed, really lean into it. what would you, not ever really be done practicing.